reynaldhavard/speech_commands_with_hmm/README.md

 - Each file will have some features extracted from it, specifically MFCCs with delta and delta-delta features.
 These features are normalized.
 - For each word, we initialize a HMM.
 Each HMM has the same number of states/components and the same number of Gaussian mixtures to represent the emission distributions.
 It is possible to choose whether we want our HMM to be left-right or ergodic, and whether we want to use the delta and delta-delta features.
 - Each HMM is fitted to audio files corresponding to a specific word, e.g. the HMM for the word "bed" will be fitted using features from audio files containing the word "bed" and no other word.
+- For prediction, the audio file is scored against each HMM and we select the highest score (log-probability) as our prediction.

+For more information about Hidden Markov Models, and specifically for audio processing, you can check: "A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition" by Rabiner (1989).

 ## How to use this repo?